erichk4/cp-kint-debugger/README.md

 == Installation ==

-1. Go to Plugins > Add New.
-1. Search for "kint debugger".
-1. Click "Install Now".

-OR

 1. Download the zip file.
-1. Upload the zip file via Plugins > Add New > Upload.
+2. Upload the zip file via Plugins > Add New > Upload.

 Activate the plugin and start debugging!